 - How many rock singers have performed in sold-out stadiums?
 Some.
 How many have performed (in this case, pre-recorded the performance) a song for the Olympic Games?
-"One."
+One.

 - Almost a year later, Queen returned to Wembley for a show all their own, which became another great example of Freddie making that whole stadium his bitch.
 The footage still rocked more than 25 years later, when it was used at the 2012 London Summer Olympics' closing ceremony.

-- Also "Mother Love," which was Freddie's last vocal recording.
+- Also "Mother Love", which was Freddie's last vocal recording.
 His almost supernatural performance during the middle eight is enough to send shivers down any listener's spine.
 When you realise that such powerful singing came from a man with barely a foot out of the grave, the more remarkable it is.

-- A more singular Moment of Awesome for Brian May, who got to play God Save The Queen (which the band had previously covered as an instrumental way back on A Night At The Opera in 1975) at HM The Queen's Golden Jubilee celebration.
+- A more singular Moment of Awesome for Brian May, who got to play "God Save the Queen" (which the band had previously covered as an instrumental way back on A Night At The Opera in 1975) at HM The Queen's Golden Jubilee celebration.
 While standing on the roof of Buckingham Palace.